 the impetus,

-—-that is where creation occurs.”
+the desire to know —-that is where creation occurs.”

 A dear family friend passed away recently.
 He was the patriarch of a family that I grew up with, even though they lived in another state.
 The night before I was to leave town for his funeral, I asked him how he was doing in Heaven.
 He came forward willingly and we chatted a little.
 Then he gave me this quote.
 He stayed with me until I memorized it.
 Then I went to sleep.